-200g bag = 40 level teaspoons, will cure 90kgs meat.
-DIY CURED and SMOKED Meats.
+200g bag = 40 level teaspoons(5g) which will cure 120kgs meat.

 To cure meat or fish correctly and within food safely guidelines, it is extremely important to use the proper amount of Prague Powder #1.
 As a curing agent, Prague Powder #1 serves to inhibit bacteria growth and helps to maintain meat flavour and appearance.
 Too much or too little Pink Curing Salt can adversely affect health, taste, and food quality.

 Prague Powder is a commercially-sold salt mixture used for preserving meat.
 It is a generic term, not a trademarked name.
 It is recommended for meats that require short cures and will be cooked and eaten relatively quickly.
 The nitrite keeps the meat safe for a short period of time.
-Sodium nitrite prevents botulism and provides the characteristic flavour and pink colour associated with curing.
-The mixture is sold dyed pink to avoid confusion in homes with table salt.
+Sodium nitrite prevents botulism and provides the characteristic flavour and pink or salmon colour associated with curing.
+The mixture is sold dyed to avoid confusion in homes with table salt.